vek-kal/mwc-node/doc/dandelion/dandelion.md

-# Dandelion++ in Grin: Privacy-Preserving Transaction Aggregation and Propagation
+# Dandelion++ in MWC: Privacy-Preserving Transaction Aggregation and Propagation

 *Read this document in other languages: [Korean](dandelion_KR.md). [out of date]*

 ## Introduction

 The Dandelion++ protocol for broadcasting transactions, proposed by Fanti et al. (Sigmetrics 2018)[1], intends to defend against deanonymization attacks during transaction propagation.
-In Grin, it also provides an opportunity to aggregate transactions before they are broadcasted to the entire network.
-This document describes the protocol and the simplified version of it that is implemented in Grin.
+In MWC, it also provides an opportunity to aggregate transactions before they are broadcasted to the entire network.
+This document describes the protocol and the simplified version of it that is implemented in MWC.

 In the following section, past research on the protocol is summarized.
-This is then followed by describing details of the Grin implementation; the objectives behind its inclusion, how the current implementation differs from the original paper, what some of the known limitations are, and outlining some areas of improvement for future work.
+This is then followed by describing details of the MWC implementation; the objectives behind its inclusion, how the current implementation differs from the original paper, what some of the known limitations are, and outlining some areas of improvement for future work.

 ## Previous research